-Once up and running, you’ll want to install (and activate) the same theme and plugins that you are using on your live site, that alone will replicate the vast majority of functionality you need to have an effective staging site.
-You can definitely take things further, as we done by setting up database replication.
+Once up and running, you’ll want to install (and activate) the same theme and plugins that you are using on your live site, which alone will replicate the vast majority of functionality you need to have an effective staging site.
+You can definitely take things further, as we have done by setting up database replication.

-With the same theme and plugins activated on the staging site as you have on the live site, and a the same replicated database, you should be very close to a completed staging site.
+With the same theme and plugins activated on the staging site as you have on the live site, and the same replicated database, you should be very close to a completed staging site.

-For many, that will not setup db replication, you can still make your staging database be the same as the production.
+For many, that will not set up DB replication, you can still make your staging database be the same as the production.
 WordPress has its own built-in export/import functionality located under the Tools menu in the dashboard.
 You can export data directly from your live site and import it to your staging site, though it’s not as thorough as the replication method.

 If you have some spare time, consider setting up a staging site, this is one of the most important steps of having your own online business.

 Have comments on this article, we appreciate all comments and feedback.